All HotCRP lists are obtained through flexible search. Some hints for PC members and chairs:

 kalso goes from paper to paper.

-The default search box returns papers that match all of the space-separated terms you enter.
-To search for words that start with a prefix, try “term*”.
-To search for papers that match some of the terms, type “term1 OR term2”.
-To search for papers that don’t match a term, try “-term”.
+The default search box returns submissions that match all of the space-separated terms you enter.
+To search for terms that start with a prefix, try “term*”.
+To find some of the terms, type “term1 OR term2”.
+To find submissions that don’t match a term, try “-term”.
 Or select Advanced search and use “With any of the words” and “Without the words.”

-You can search in several paper classes, depending on your role in the conference.
+You can search several categories, depending on your role in the conference.
 Options include:

 Search won’t show you information you aren’t supposed to see.
 For example, authors can only search their own submissions, and if the conference used anonymous submission, then only the PC chairs can search by author.